-Gmail is the most popular email client for the mere fact that every Android user has one.
+Gmail is the most popular email client, if for nothing else than for the mere fact that every Android user has one.
 The app got a lot of changes and improvements over the years but it does run into a hiccup from time to time.
 Discontinuing Google Inbox, lauded for its simplicity and functionality, wasn’t the brightest idea.
 Some users report that Gmail is not displaying the email body on Android.
 Some get only a portion of the email, others can’t see anything but the top header.
 You can learn how to fix this problem in the instructions we provided for you.

 Table of contents:

 - Check the storage space in Google Drive